jackgallivan/8080-emulator-space-invaders/README.md

 ...
 ```

 Most of the first 30000 instructions are spent in a loop around 1A5F, where the program is copying data to the screen.
-About 50000 instructions in, the program will get stuck in this infinite loop[^2]:
+About 50000 instructions in, the program will get stuck in this infinite loop [2]:

 ```
 ...